 In Berlin, prostitution is wide-spread.
 According to estimates, there are more than 8000 sex workers who offer their services in apartments, brothels and on the street.
-Exact numbers are not available because only a fraction of all prostitutes is registered, even though the latter is mandatory according to Germany’s ‘Prostitute Protection Law’.
+Exact numbers are not available because only a fraction of all prostitutes is registered, even though it is mandatory according to Germany’s ‘Prostitute Protection Law’.

 Women who intend to register as prostitutes in Berlin, or those who may be forced to do so by pimps, need to go to ‘Probea’, the city’s contact point for this purpose.
-The authority will offer advice regarding the women’s health, and save their personal data, including the address they are officially registered at.
+The authority will offer advice regarding women’s health and save their personal data, including the address they are officially registered at.

 ‘Probea’ forwards the data to the revenue office because, just like everyone else, prostitutes need to pay taxes.
 But its main purpose is to keep track of the sex workers.
 In the past year, some 1600 women have registered and received a so-called ‘Whore Pass’ (‘Hurenpass’).
 They are legal sex workers.
 But four to five times as many prostitutes have not entered that registration office.

 Safety for Sex Workers

 Berlin wants sex workers to be safe.
 The new rules about registrations are supposed to help the authorities track down women who are being forced into prostitution, along with the criminals responsible.
 Among the latter are members of Arab clans.
 And there are Eastern European gangs and individuals who commit those kinds of crimes.

 In the past years, court proceedings in Germany, Switzerland and other countries have shown how Bulgarian traffickers work.
 They talk ladies from villages and smaller cities into accepting ‘well-paid jobs’, for instance as waitresses, in one of those countries.
 Once they arrive, they are being beaten, threatened and forced into prostitution.